karyeet/minecraft-sleep/README.md

 # minecraft-sleep
-Safley shutdown you minecraft server when there are no players online and start when someone tries to connect.
+Safely shutdown you minecraft server when there are no players online and start when someone tries to connect.

 ## To setup:
 1. Install [node.js](https://nodejs.org/en/download/)